bercea-matei/Buddy-of-Alexandria/README.md

 - [ ] Check notes integrity
 - [ ] Create Roadmap / Course

-### 🖼️ Current Status:
+### 🖼️ Current Status
-- Just rushed a simple rough markdown editor (no AI)
-- From here on-wards we will add the AI features
+- We have a summarize button at the top of the taskbar that will make a resume of the current open file (the one the user is focused on)

-### ⚙️ Current editor features:
+### ⚙️ Current editor features
 - Left side file tree
 - Markdown editor (simulated) for:
 	- Headline (1 to 6 #'s)